-Content Learning Outcomes Students will be able to: 2.7.4 Non-current assets (continued) Presentation Presentation of non-current assets at net book value (cost less accumulated depreciation) in the Statement of Financial Position Presentation of depreciation and gain/loss on the sale of non-current asset in the Statement of Financial Performance Note: Presentation prepare an extract of Statement of Financial Position and Statement of Financial Performance showing the presentation of net book value, accumulated depreciation and depreciation prepare an extract of the Statement of Financial Performance showing the presentation of gain or loss on the sale of non-current assets (23) The features of the non-current assets to be considered during purchase refers to possible product specifications such as efficiency of the product.
-(23) Scenario to include only: purchases of non-current assets by cash and on credit, and contribution of non-current assets by the owner (24) Scenarios to include only: partial (by whole month) or full year of depreciation in the year of acquisition.
-The preparation of accumulated depreciation and depreciation ledger accounts are not required.
-(25) The preparation of the sale of non-current asset ledger account is not required and only the following scenarios are included: (i) starting from purchase of one non-current asset that is subsequently sold, with or without replacement (ii) starting from purchase of two or more non-current assets and subsequently sold one of them, with or without replacement (iii) starting with balances in the non-current asset and accumulated depreciation ledger accounts and one of the non-current assets is sold in the current financial period (iv) partial (by whole month) or full year of depreciation in the year of purchase but no depreciation in the year of sale, (v) either the straight-line or reducing-balance depreciation methods
+Content Learning Outcomes Students will be able to: 2.7.
+2.7.4 Non-current assets (continued) Presentation Presentation of non-current assets at net book value (cost less accumulated depreciation) in the Statement of Financial Position Presentation of depreciation and gain/loss on the sale of non-current asset in the Statement of Financial Performance entation of non-current assets at net book value (cost less accumulated depreciation) in itatement of Financial Position entation of depreciation and gain/loss on the sale of non-current asset in the Statement Presentation prepare an extract of Statement of Financial Position and Statement of Financial Performance showing the presentation of net book value, accumulated depreciation and depreciation prepare an extract of the Statement of Financial Performance showing the presentation of gain or loss on the sale of non-current assets Note (23) features of the non-current assets to be considered during purchase refers to possible duct specifications such as efficiency of the product.
+(23) Sce nario to include only : purchases of non-current assets by cash and on credit, and tribution of non-current assets by the owner (24) Sce of a narios to include only : partial (by whole month) or full year of depreciation in the year cquisition.
+The preparation of accumulated depreciation and depreciation ledger ounts are not required .
+(25) The preparation of the sale of non-current asset ledger account is not required and only the wing scenarios are included : (i) starting from purchase of one non-current asset that is subsequently sold, with or without replacement (ii) starting from purchase of two or more non-current assets and subsequently sold one of them, with or without replacement (iii) starting with balances in the non-current asset and accumulated depreciation ledger accounts and one of the non-current assets is sold in the current financial period (iv) partial (by whole month) or full year of depreciation in the year of purchase but no depreciation in the year of sale, (v) either the straight-line or reducing-balance depreciation methods